Tourism in Barcelona, a driving force of the economy

 A pioneer in medical tourism, Barcelona is investing in this growing sector.
 With an annual growth of 20% in health tourism, nearly 600 million euros of sales revenue are expected from now until 2019, according to estimates made by SpainCares.

 Barcelona is one of the most popular destinations in the world.
-With more than 30 million foreign visitors each year and an unprecedented tourist growth, the Spanish capital is among the greatest European destinations.
-Served by several low-cost airlines, did you know that 37% of tourists travelling to Barcelona buy a product advertised by airlines’ on-board media?
+With more than 30 million foreign visitors each year and an unprecedented tourist growth, the city is among the greatest European destinations, served by several low-cost airlines.
+Did you know that 37% of tourists travelling to Barcelona buy a product advertised by airlines’ on-board media?
 PXCom offers you the chance to stand out from the competition and attract tourists travelling to Barcelona!